-CTE is caused in part by repeated TBIs, including concussions and nonconcussive impacts.
+CTE is caused in part by repeated TBIs, which include concussions and nonconcussive impacts.
 This does not mean a handful of concussions, in the absence of other hits to the head, puts you at risk for CTE; most people diagnosed with CTE suffered hundreds or thousands of head impacts over the course of many years playing contact sports, serving in the military, or, more rarely, as victims of interpersonal violence.
-The causal relationship was explored thoroughly in the 2022 article Applying the Bradford Hill Criteria for Causation to Repetitive Head Impacts and CTE, published in Frontiers in Neurology.
+The causal relationship was explored thoroughly in in the 2022 article Applying the Bradford Hill Criteria for Causation to Repetitive Head Impacts and CTE, published in Frontiers in Neurology.

-What are "Nonconcussive" Impacts?
+What is "Nonconcussive" Impact?